LautaroNavarro/meli-exercise/README.md

 * Skaffold
 * Minikube | Docker for Mac >= 18.06 | A k8s cluster to deploy the apps

+### Local project

+You will need to create a secret for Redis connection and one for mongo connection

+    kubectl create secret generic mongopassword --from-literal MONGOPASSWORD=mongo_password kubectl create secret generic redispassword --from-literal REDISPASSWORD=redis_password

+If you are using Minikube, enable the ingress addon

+    minikube addons enable ingress

 To start the project you just need to run

     skaffold dev

+To run unit tests, you just need docker and run the following command

+    make test

+That's it now you will be able to access your services through your ingress service.

+Notes:
+* If you are using Docker, you IP will be local host
+* If you are using Minikube run ```minikube ip``` to get your IP
+* If you are using another k8s cluster, get the public IP for your k8s cluster

+### Run tests
 To run unit tests, you just need docker and run the following command

     make test